Kokum butter benefits for skin: what the research shows

 A note on claims.
 This page describes published research and the physical behaviour of kokum butter as a cosmetic ingredient.
-It is general information, not medical advice, has not been evaluated by the FDA, and isn't intended to treat any condition.
+It is general information, not medical advice, has not been evaluated by the FDA, and isn't intended to diagnose, treat, cure, or prevent any condition.

-Kokum butter is a firm, pale plant fat pressed from the seeds of the kokum tree (Garcinia indica), native to India.
-In skincare and shaving products it's prized for being a light, stable, non-greasy emollient.
-Here's what the research describes and how it behaves in a soap.
+Kokum butter is a firm, pale plant fat pressed from the seeds of the kokum tree (Garcinia indica), native to western India.
+In skincare and shaving products it's valued as a light, stable, non-greasy emollient — a butter that conditions the skin's surface without the heavy feel of richer fats.
+Here's what the research describes about its benefits for skin, how it compares to shea and cocoa, and how it behaves in a soap.

 What is kokum butter?